It - Frisco, TX - IT Architeks

 Is Your Business Protected Against Cyberthreats?

-Large businesses aren’t the only companies targeted in cyberattacks — criminals are increasingly targeting small and medium sized businesses (SMBs).
+Large businesses aren’t the only companies targeted in cyberattacks — criminals are increasingly targeting small and medium-sized businesses (SMBs).
 In fact, Forbes reports that small businesses are actually three times more likely to experience cybercrime than larger businesses.
 SMBs are attractive targets for cybercriminals because their information is just as valuable, but they often have fewer safeguards in place.

 What’s worse is that there could be even more at stake for SMBs.
 Smaller organizations may not have the same damage control measures in place — an attack that’s challenging for a larger company to recover from could devastate a smaller business.